Minimal genus relative trisections of corks: Relative trisections of an exotic pair of -manifolds

 Next, we show that $\calD_P$ and $\calD_Q$ are relative trisection diagrams of the $4$-manifolds $P$ and $Q$, respectively.
 Use the algorithm of \cite{KimMil20} to obtain the handlebody diagrams corresponding to these relative trisection diagrams, and perform the handle moves (see Figures~\ref{fig:P-KMalg} and \ref{fig:Q-KMalg}).
 We then see that they coincide with $P$ and $Q$ by the handle moves in Figure~\ref{fig:PQ-Kcalc}.
 For the last isotopy, see Figures~\ref{fig:M_n-k.calc2} and \ref{fig:M_n-Kcalc3} for the case $n=1$.

 We now consider lower bounds for the trisection genera of $P$ and $Q$.
-For the handlebody diagram of $Q$ in Figure~\ref{fig:Q-Kd}, performing the slam-dunk move, we see that $\partial{Q}$ is homeomorphic to the $3$-manifold obtained by Dehn surgery along the Mazur link with coefficients $\{ \frac{1}{2}, 0 \}$ (see Figure~\ref{fig:bdryQ}).
-Exceptional surgeries along the Mazur link are classified by Yamada \cite[Theorem~1.1]{Yam18}.
-According to this result, our Dehn surgery is not exceptional, so $\partial{Q}$ is hyperbolic.
-Since $P$ and $Q$ are homeomorphic and $\chi(Q)=2$, we see that the trisection genera are greater than $3$ by Theorem~\ref{mainthm:lowerbound}.
-Thus the trisection genus of $Q$ is $4$, and the trisection genus of $P$ is either $4$ or $5$.
+For the handlebody diagram of $Q$ in Figure~\ref{fig:Q-Kd}, using the slam-dunk move, we see that $\partial{Q}$ is obtained by Dehn surgery along the Mazur link (see the left diagram of Figure~\ref{fig:bdryQ}).
+To show that the manifold is hyperbolic, we use the techniques of Yamada \cite{Yam18}, he gave a complete list of exceptional integral surgeries along the Mazur link.
+The two $3$-manifolds given by Figure~\ref{fig:bdryQ} are diffeomorphic.
+The link of the right diagram is called the minimally twisted $4$-chain link.
+Exceptional surgeries along this link are classified by Martelli, Petronio and Roukema \cite{MarPetRou14}.
+By following the same argument as in subsection~3.3 of \cite{Yam18}, we see that our Dehn surgery is not exceptional, so $\partial{Q}$ is hyperbolic.
+Since $P$ and $Q$ are homeomorphic and $\chi(Q)=2$, the trisection genera are greater than $3$ by Theorem~\ref{mainthm:lowerbound}.
+Thus the trisection genus of $Q$ is $4$, and the trisection genus of $P$ is either $4$ or $5$. \end{proof}